Cohomology and homotopy

 The inclusions induce an ordering on the subtoposes of that makes them a lattice with a co-Heyting algebra structure i.e. the join operator has a left adjoint subtraction operator.
 This corresponds to a dual Heyting algebra structure on the Lawvere-Tierney topologies.

-The atoms in the lattice of subtoposes of are precisely the Boolean two-valued subtoposes of (cf. Caramello (2009) prop.10.1 p.58).
+The atoms in the lattice of subtoposes of are precisely the two-valued Boolean subtoposes of .

 F. Borceux, M. Korostenski, Open Localizations , JPAA 74 (1991) pp.229-238.

 O. Caramello, pp.15,58 of Lattices of theories, (2009). (arXiv:0905.0299)